stackitcloud/terraform-provider-stackit/docs/data-sources/cdn_distribution.md

 Read-Only:

 - `bucket_url` (String) The URL of the bucket (e.g. https://s3.example.com).
 Required if type is 'bucket'.
-- `geofencing` (Map of List of String) The configured type http to configure countries where content is allowed.
-A map of URLs to a list of countries
+- `geofencing` (Map of List of String) Routes users from specific countries to alternative origins (HTTP backend required).
+Configure this by mapping the alternative origin URL to a list of country codes
 - `origin_request_headers` (Map of String) The configured type http origin request headers for the backend
 - `origin_url` (String) The configured backend type http for the distribution
 - `region` (String) The region where the bucket is hosted.
 Required if type is 'bucket'.